SoBol logo

 What Is SoBol?

-SoBol is a restaurant franchise serving a menu of fresh, made-to-order acai bowls, fruit bowls, fruit smoothies and other healthy menu items.
-The business operates through on-premises dining, carryout, and delivery service channels.
+SoBol is a restaurant franchise specializing in fresh, made-to-order acai bowls, fruit bowls, fruit smoothies, and other healthy menu items.
+Restaurants offer on-premises dining, carryout, and delivery, and franchisees may be authorized to operate SoBol‑branded food trucks as ancillary, territory-limited operations.
 Restaurants are ordinarily located in high-traffic retail commercial locations, including strip shopping centers.

 SoBol Franchise: Pros and Cons